reriiasu/speech-to-text/README.md

 ### 2023-06-26

-1. Implemented feature to generate audio files from input sound.
+1. Add generate audio files from input sound.
-1. Implemented feature to synchronize audio files with transcription.
+1. Add synchronize audio files with transcription.
 Audio and text highlighting are linked.

 ### 2023-06-29

-1. Implemented feature to transcription from audio files.
+1. Add transcription from audio files.(only wav format)

+### 2023-07-03

+1. Add Send transcription results from a WebSocket server to a WebSocket client.
+Example of use: Display subtitles in live streaming.

 ## Todo